goblinengine/goblin/README.md

 ## Documentation and demos

 Since Goblin Engine is backwards compatible with latest Godot you can find all the documentation you need over at [Godot Docs](https://docs.godotengine.org).
 It is maintained by the Godot community in its own [GitHub repository](https://github.com/godotengine/godot-docs).

+Goblin implements some custon functionality.
+Please have a look at list of [Goblin Changes](https://github.com/goblinengine/goblin/blob/main/CHANGELOG.md) to find out more.

 The [class reference](https://docs.godotengine.org/en/latest/classes/)
 is also accessible from the Godot editor.